opencog/TinyCog/usage/README.md

     * (det-face)------------>To detect face.
     It returns the size and positions of faces detected

-    * (det-face-smaile)------>To detect smile.
+    * (det-face-smile)------>To detect smile.
-    It returns the size and positions of smiles detected
+    It returns the size and positions of smiles detected and the position of the face.
+    It also return a boolean telling if the face is smiling or not.

     * (det-salient-point)----->To detect a saliency.
     It returns the position where saliency is detected